 There was something instantly familiar about Stone Temple Pilots from the moment they burst onto the post-Nirvana landscape.
-But as you can see from our gallery of ranking their albums in order of awesomeness, the real story is a lot more complex th
+But as you can see from our ranking of their albums in order of awesomeness, the real story is a lot more complex than that.

 Although they formed in 1985 – six years prior to the mainstream grunge explosion – and in sunny San Diego, far from the overcast skies of Seattle, they were immediately lumped into the nebulous grunge genre.
 Frontman Scott Weiland – looking a little like Alice in Chains' Layne Staley and sounding a whole lot like Pearl Jam's Eddie Vedder – quickly became a polarizing figure while the rest of the band (guitarist Dean DeLeo, bassist Robert DeLeo and drummer Eric Kretz) churned out guitar-fueled anthems heavily indebted to '70s arena rockers like Cheap Trick but with a distinctly '90s pop sensibility.

 Depending on who you asked, STP were either the scene's pre-eminent hitmakers or a commercialized answer to legitimate grunge.
 In a 1994 Rolling Stone poll, readers voted them Best New Band while the magazine's staff voted them Worst New Band.